Steven Gillespie

 Steven Gillespie (born 4 June 1985) is an English retired footballer who played as a striker.
+He is currently a programme manager for the Liverpool International Academy.

 Career

 Early career

 Born in Liverpool, Merseyside, Gillespie began his career as a trainee for Liverpool.

 Gillespie began his career with Liverpool having carved out a name for himself as a goalscorer in schoolboy football.
 He broke Robbie Fowler's goal-scoring record for Liverpool Schools; he later had his record broken by Wayne Rooney.

 Bristol City

 In 2004, having had few opportunities at Liverpool, he was released and was quickly signed by Bristol City, of League One.

 Cheltenham Town

 He continued to find himself without many chances and later in 2004 was sent on-loan to Cheltenham Town of League Two, where he scored four goals in five appearances.
 Gillespie once again joined Cheltenham on loan at the end of the 2004–05 season, and again in the first half of the 2005–2006 season, scoring a further five goals.
 He signed a permanent two-and-a-half-year contract in January 2006, for an undisclosed fee.

 Despite signing a new contract in August 2007, Gillespie handed in a transfer request in the summer of 2008 after having an impressive season with Cheltenham as they finished in mid-table in League One.
 Less than a week after handing in the request, Gillespie was sold to fellow League One club Colchester United for a fee of £400,000.